Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Results

-Comparing the LH1-RC system without light to the system with an incident photon, we observe significantly higher transfer efficiencies in the latter case.
+Comparing the donor-ring acceptor system without light to the system with an incident photon, we observe significantly higher transfer efficiencies in the latter case.
 For example, for $N=3$, the on-resonance maximum is $0.986$ with an incident photon, and $0.486$ without light.
+The difference between the transfer efficiencies with and without the photon is due to presence of a dark-state channel with the photon.
+The dark-state has a very low excitation ring probability and is the dominant state in the excitation transfer process on-resonance.
+The dark-state is not present without the photon and this leads to a reduction in the transfer efficiency due to enhanced losses from the ring.
 We also observe that dephasing decreases the maximum transfer efficiency of the system without light more significantly than the system with an incident photon.
+We note that in Fig. 3(a) when, $N=10$, $\eta>0.9$ for $|\tilde{\delta}|\lessapprox 1$.
+For $\xi=10 \text{ps}^{-1}$, this gives a bandwidth of the order of $10^{13}$Hz, which far exceeds the bandwidth of a CW laser beam, and therefore the resonance condition is achievable in experiments.